infrae/fcrepo/src/fcrepo/README.txt

   >>> ds.formatURI
   u'http://www.openarchives.org/OAI/2.0/oai_dc/'

-We can also get and set the content of the datastream
+We can also get and set the content of the datastream:

   >>> xml = ds.getContent().read()
   >>> print xml